 Leif Larson was Born in Milwaukee, Wisconsin in 1981, He studied at Indiana State University and went on to receive a B.F.A. from the University of Wisconsin Oshkosh in 2005.
 In 2008 he studied at the Art Students League in New York City.
 His work has been shown throughout the U.S. in galleries, museums, universities, public buildings and exhibitions in locations that include Napa Valley California, New York City, and many Midwestern cities.

-Leif enjoys sharing his love of art with others and has conducted painting and drawing workshops for adults in multiple cities in Wisconsin and Illinois.
+Leif enjoys sharing his love of art with others and has conducted painting and drawing workshops for adults and kids in multiple cities in Wisconsin and Illinois.
 He has worked on several restoration projects: Dan Rhodes 1939 fresco “Communications by Mail” located in Marian, Iowa and the 1837 spoon murals located in the Oscar Kincaid Home of History in Boonton, New Jersey.
 Since 2001 Leif has been a major contributor in developing the Oshkosh Gallery Walk.
 His murals can be found in businesses in Wisconsin and Illinois.
 His paintings and drawings can be found in both private and public collections across the United States.
 Leif lives and has a studio in Oshkosh, Wisconsin.